petrbela/karma-osx-reporter/README.md

     ...
   })
 ```
-if you're using the new module-based config file format.

-3. Define it as a reporter in the config file
+3\.
+Define it as a reporter in the config file

 ```js
   reporters = ['osx']